phani-sudo/build-guide-1/topic/k2c-qli-build-ga/qsc_launcher.rst

       The ``qpm-cli --help`` command lists the help options.

-      For Ubuntu 22.04, you may get an issue while installing QUD where you are asked to enroll the public key on your Linux host for a successful QUD installation.
+      For Ubuntu 22.04, you may see an issue while installing QUD where you must enroll the public key on your Linux host for a successful QUD installation.
 For more details, follow the steps provided in the ``signReadme.txt`` file available at the ``/opt/QTI/sign/`` directory.

-2. Use your registered email ID to log in to the QSC desktop application.
-The QSC Launcher dashboard page (for example, when QCS6490 development kit is connected) appears as shown in the following image:
+2. Use your registered email ID to sign in to the QSC desktop application.
+The QSC Launcher dashboard page (for example, when you connect the QCS6490 development kit) appears as shown in the following image:

    .. note:: To register, go to https://www.qualcomm.com/support/working-with-qualcomm.

    .. image:: ../../media/k2c-qli-build-ga/start_launcher_ab.png

-   -  If you don't have a connected device, click **Start Launcher** (A) on the top panel.
+   -  If you don't have a connected device, click :guilabel:`Start Launcher` (A) on the top panel.
-   -  If you have a connected device, click **Start Launcher** (B) for the appropriate device in the **Connected devices** panel.
+   -  If you have a connected device, select :guilabel:`Start Launcher` (B) for the appropriate device in the :guilabel:`Connected devices` panel.

-3. On the **Specify Environment** page, select the appropriate values for **Category**, **Chipset**, **Host Operating System**, and **Target Operating System**.
+3. On the :guilabel:`Specify Environment` page, select the appropriate values for :guilabel:`Category`, :guilabel:`Chipset`, :guilabel:`Host Operating System`, and :guilabel:`Target Operating System`.

    .. note:: See `chipsets (hardware SoCs) <https://docs.qualcomm.com/bundle/publicresource/topics/80-70018-115/soc.html>`__ that are supported on Qualcomm Linux.

    .. image:: ../../media/k2c-qli-build-ga/specify_env.png

-4. Click **Next**.
-The **Select Resources** page appears.
+4. Select :guilabel:`Next`.
+The :guilabel:`Select Resources` page appears.

    .. image:: ../../media/k2c-qli-build-ga/select_resource_page.png

    a.
-In the **Base Workspace Path** text box, specify a directory where you want to download the software.
+In the :guilabel:`Base Workspace Path` text box, specify a directory where you want to download the software.

    b.
-Select the **Software Product**.
+Select the :guilabel:`Software Product`.

    c.
-Select the **Distribution** and the **Release Tag**.
+Select the :guilabel:`Distribution` and the :guilabel:`Release Tag`.

       .. note::

          - For information on the supported distributions for your hardware SoCs, see the table *Access Controlled Distribution* in the `Release Notes <https://docs.qualcomm.com/bundle/publicresource/topics/RNO-241225194606/>`__.
-         - For information on the Yocto layers, see `Qualcomm Linux metadata layers and descriptions <https://docs.qualcomm.com/bundle/publicresource/topics/80-70018-27/platform_software_features.html#qualcomm-linux-metadata-layers-overview>`__.
+         - For information on the Yocto layers, see `Qualcomm Linux metadata layers <https://docs.qualcomm.com/bundle/publicresource/topics/80-70018-27/qualcomm_linux_metadata_layers_overview.html#qualcomm-linux-metadata-layers>`__.
          - For information on the QIMP and QIRP SDKs, see the following guides:

            - `QIMP SDK Quick Start Guide <https://docs.qualcomm.com/bundle/publicresource/topics/80-70018-51>`__
            - `QIRP SDK 2.0 User Guide <https://docs.qualcomm.com/bundle/publicresource/topics/80-70018-265>`__

-5. Click **Download** to download the selected compilable distribution or flashable binary.
-After the software is downloaded successfully, a *Download complete* status appears.
+5. Select :guilabel:`Download` to download the selected compilable distribution or flashable binary.
+After the software download is successful, a *Download complete* status appears.

    .. image:: ../../media/k2c-qli-build-ga/software_download_complete.png

-   .. note:: You can also track the download progress through the **Downloads** option in the top menu bar.
+   .. note:: You can also track the download progress through the :guilabel:`Downloads` option in the top menu bar.

    You don't have to compile flashable binaries.
 If you have selected a flashable binary, follow the on-screen instructions to flash to a connected device.